 Students will apply techniques introduced in introductory sculpture.
-Prerequisites: ART 276, 277, 278 Introduction to Sculpture or instructor approval.
+Prerequisite: ART 276, 277, 278 or instructor approval.

 WATERCOLOR - INTERMEDIATE

 Students complete projects which apply their knowledge of watercolor painting techniques, concepts, and theories of expression.
 Students complete independent work which contributes to their personal portfolio.
 Prerequisites: ART 194, 195 & 196; or instructor approval.